Ryzen 5 5600H vs Xeon E7-4809 v2

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 5600H still looks like the safer overall buy.
-Ryzen 5 5600H is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 14.5% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 5 5600H still makes the most sense overall.
+Ryzen 5 5600H comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you a 14.5% average FPS lead across 50 shared CPU game tests in our data.

 Which one is more future-proof for 2026 and beyond?